huijing/slides/chinese-web-typography/README.md

 For text-orientation, the initial value is mixed, but you can make all the characters upright or sideways.

-One more property is text-combine-upright.
+One more property is `text-combine-upright`.
 This addresses the issue of numerals and abbreviations in vertical text.
 A very common use case is dates, especially for Taiwan, where they use the 民國 calendar.
 This property lets us fit all the digits into the width of one character and display them upright.

 No browser supports the digits value yet, which allows us to dictate how many digits are acceptable to be squeezed in.
 The range allowed is between 2 to 4 characters.
 For now, with the <code>all</code> value, there is no limit, so you could technically put hippopotamus in there and it will look horribly squished.